 If successful, partners in the relevant CRC-P are required to enter into a partners' agreement and have certain obligations.
 The partners' agreement must cover all matters as required by the grant agreement.
-You will have 60 days from the execution or commencement of the grant agreement, whichever is the later, to execute a partner's agreement with all partners.
+You will have 60 days from the execution or commencement of the grant agreement whichever is the later, to execute a partner's agreement with all partners.
 Under certain circumstances, we may extend this period.
+Partner agreements (and any updates during the course of the project) must be submitted to the department.